Hospitality

-Hospitality is the relationship between a guest and a host, wherein the host receives the guest with some amount of goodwill, including the reception and entertainment of guests, visitors, or strangers.
+Hospitality is the relationship of a host towards a guest, wherein the host receives the guest with some amount of goodwill and welcome.
+This includes the reception and entertainment of guests, visitors, or strangers.
 Louis, chevalier de Jaucourt describes hospitality in the Encyclopédie as the virtue of a great soul that cares for the whole universe through the ties of humanity.
-Hospitality is also the way people treat others, that is, the service of welcoming and receiving guests for example in hotels.
-Hospitality plays a fundamental role to augment or decrease the volume of sales of an organization.
+Hospitality is also the way people treat others, for example in the service of welcoming and receiving guests in hotels.
+Hospitality plays a role in augmenting or decreasing the volume of sales of an organization.

 Hospitality ethics is a discipline that studies this usage of hospitality.